nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 # format
-add TASK_NAME by TIME on DATE # with date and time add TASK_NAME by DATE         # no definite time add TASK_NAME by TIME         # no definite date
+add TASK_NAME by TIME on DATE # with date and time add TASK_NAME by DATE         # no definite time add TASK_NAME by TIME         # implicitly the same day
 ```

 Fields: [`TASK_NAME`](#descriptors), [`TIME`](#time), [`DATE`](#date)